 Acne means war and when you know the science behind acne’s game plan you can literally remove the legs from its comfy chair – boom, gone.

 First up, acne starts in your skin’s pores… and it needs something to grow on.
-Your skin offers acne, dead skin glued together with sebum – the natural oil skin makes to self-moistuise – yum.
+Your skin offers acne, dead skin glued together with sebum – the natural oil skin makes to self-moisturise – yum.
 When too much skin and sebum clog together in your pores, they help make acne spots.
 Using apple cider vinegar for acne helps exfoliate your skin more quickly aka helps stop oily dead skin plugs forming.
 Boom number 1.

 Acne bacteria grow best at pH 6 to 7.
 Bragg’s apple cider vinegar as an example is pH 2.85.
 Using apple cider vinegar for acne helps acidify your skin to lower pH levels making acne bacteria struggle to grow.
 War boom number 2.

-Can You Use Apple Cider Vinegar for Acne?
+Can You Use ACV for Acne?

 Apple cider vinegar is a natural product not tested for use on skin – which means if you do use apple cider vinegar for acne you need to be extra careful and extra savvy.

 Apple cider vinegar is an acid which on the yay side of our scales is fantastic because your skin’s acidic so using acids to balance and re-acidify is great.
 However, there is a fine line.
-Imagine how yummy your favorite chocolate tastes, now image 72% cocoa solids – do you still like?
+Imagine how yummy your favourite chocolate tastes, now image 72% cocoa solids – do you still like?
 What about 95% cocoa solids – too bitter?

 Using apple cider vinegar which is too acidic can be not a nice experience for your skin.
-You can cause skin irritation, inflammation, sensitivity and worst case scenario (like 100% worst case scenario) – acid burns.
+You can cause skin irritation, inflammation, sensitivity and worst-case scenario (like 100% worst-case scenario) – acid burns.

 My advice: never ever apply concentrated apple cider vinegar on your face or on your acne.
-Dilute to a skin safe or skin similar pH.
+Dilute to a skin-safe or skin similar pH.

 — Cheryl Woodman (@HonestyForSkin) 19 February 2018